spacetelescope/jwst/docs/jwst/pipeline/calwebb_ami3.rst

 :Data model: `~jwst.datamodels.AmiLgModel`
 :File suffix: _ami

-For every input exposure, the fringe parameters and closure phases caculated by the :ref:`ami_analyze <ami_analyze_step>` step are saved to an "_ami" product file, which is a FITS table containing the fringe parameters and closure phases.
+For every input exposure, the fringe parameters and closure phases calculated by the :ref:`ami_analyze <ami_analyze_step>` step are saved to an "_ami" product file, which is a FITS table containing the fringe parameters and closure phases.
 Product names use the input "_cal" exposure-based file name, with the association candidate ID